worldforge/cyphesis/docs/design/Stackable.md

 # Stackable entities

+__Status__: implemented

 Stacking handled by a specific Stackable domain.

 ## Use cases